Four mistakes to avoid when building your photography website | Photofocus

 Building a website for your photography business is one of the first things you’ll do once you decide to turn your hobby into a career.

-I design website for creative people from all walks of life, and I often get clients coming to me frustrated by their first attempt to get online.
+I design websites for creative people from all walks of life, and I often get clients coming to me frustrated by their first attempt to get online.

 In the world of the world wide web, there are websites, and then there are websites.
 There’s about as many different ways to build a website as there are people who want them built!
 When working with clients, these are the top four mistakes I see time and time again that cause frustration down the track.